fmuratori/multiplayer-minesweeper/README.md

 **STEP 2**

 Build and run each container.
-You can find the `docker build ...` and `docker run ...` commands inside the README.md file of each sibproject folder.
+You can find the `docker build ...` and `docker run ...` commands inside the README.md file of each subproject folder.

 ## ...
 OR USE DOCKER COMPOSE